A topic from the subject of Spectroscopy in Chemistry.

 Fluorescence Spectroscopy

 Measures the difference in absorption of left and right circularly polarized light.
-It provides information about the secondary structure of proteins.
+It provides information about the secondary structure of proteins, such as alpha-helices, beta-sheets, and random coils.
+CD spectroscopy is a valuable tool for studying protein folding and stability.

 Nuclear Magnetic Resonance (NMR) Spectroscopy